VitaoCs/unicamp-final-paper/README.md

 node index.js
 ```

-This app also expose an external URL to be acessed outside your network (localhost)
+This app also expose an external URL to be accessed outside your network (localhost).
+You NGROK data would be availible on <http://127.0.0.1:4040/inspect/http>